SciTools/iris/docs/iris/src/further_topics/metadata.rst

 ********

 This section provides a detailed overview of how your metadata is managed within Iris.
-In particular, it discusses what it is, and more importantly how you can create, access, manipulate, and analyse your metadata.
+In particular, it discusses what metadata is, where it fits into Iris, and more importantly how you can create, access, manipulate, and analyse your metadata.

-You may not be particularly interested in all the detail, but it's here if you ever need it.
+All the finer details covered here may not be entirely relevant to your use case, but it's here if you ever need it.
 In fact, you may want to skip straight ahead to :ref:`richer metadata`, and take it from there.

-Otherwise, Iris will manage your metadata for you automatically, so there may be no real need to read any further.

 Introduction